 SS/Psy/Bi/CNS 255.
 Topics in Emotion and Social Cognition.
 9 units (3-0-6); third term.
-Prerequisite: Bi/CNS 150 or instructor's permission.
+Prerequisite: SS/Psy/Bi/CNS 140 or instructor's permission.
 This course will cover recent findings in the psychology and neurobiology of emotion and social behavior.
 What role does emotion play in other cognitive processes, such as memory, attention, and decision making?
 What are the component processes that guide social behavior?
 To what extent is the processing of social information domain-specific?
 Readings from the current literature will emphasize functional imaging, psychophysical, and lesion studies in humans.
-Not offered 2010-11.
+Instructor: Adolphs.